wp-plugins/bepro-listings/readme.txt

 	5. Clustered Google Maps - Great for showing listings via a map with no need for API keys.
 	6. Categories - Assign images or not.
 Choose from our 4 different directory style layouts
 	7. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
-	8. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.
+	8. Listing Results - Two templates for search results including a ("Featured") banner option, are available and they can be extended.
 	10. Ajax - Search and filter on one page.
 Yes, wow is the correct phrase to use!
 	11. User Profile - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
 	12. Expiration - Set an expiration length for new listings